Can a smartwatch or wearable device help you manage the stress in your life and reach the path of the zen?

-The Apple Watch Series 5 mainly relies on the analysis of the HRV to quantify the level of stress.
+The Apple Watch mainly relies on the analysis of the HRV to quantify the level of stress.
 In 2018, a team of Spanish scientists confirmed the Apple Watch’s ability to measure the HRV reliably and extract relevant information about the wearer’s mental state.

 Samsung Galaxy Watch 3

-The Samsung Galaxy Watch Active 2 introduced Samsung’s stress meter.
-Like the Apple Watch, the level of stress relies on the heart rate monitors and HRV.
-With numerous watch faces, the Galaxy will not disappoint, and the various tracking features will satisfy even the most demanding users.
+The Samsung Galaxy Watch 3 introduced Samsung’s stress meter.
+Like the Apple Watch, the level of stress relies on heart rate sensors to calculate the Heart Rate Variability.

 In less than 30 seconds, the Stress Tracker within Samsung Health app will assess the level of anxiety.
-Interestingly, contrary to the EDA sensor, the stress level can be recorded continuously, every 10 minutes or manually.
+Interestingly, contrary to the Fitbit Sense and its EDA sensor, the Samsung Galaxy Watch 3 measures stress continuously.

-Following the test, the app will suggest guided breathing exercises to help find peace of mind again and help you feel good.
+Following the test, the app will suggest guided breathing exercises to help you find peace of mind again and help you feel good.

 Garmin Vivosmart 4

 For less than $100, the Garmin Vicosmart 4 will also offer a continuous analysis of the stress levels based on the recordings of the Heart Rate Variability based on Firstbeat Technology.

 The ‘Relax Reminder’ features can be activated in the Garmin Connect app and send a gentle reminder to practice a couple of deep breaths and relax when the watch detects excessive anxiety.
-For a smartwatch priced under $100, the Garmin Vivosmart is a great way to benefit from a modern, slick, and stress compatible wearable.
-We consider it as a perfect introduction to the world of smartwatches.
+For a smartwatch priced under $100, the Garmin Vivosmart is a great way to benefit from a modern, slick, and stress-compatible wearable.

 Other wearables to manage stress

 Muse or the meditation headband

 The Muse meditation headband was first introduced in 2014.
-The company introduced Muse 2 in 2018 and quite recently their most advanced product: Muse S. Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress.
+The company introduced Muse 2 in 2018 and Muse S in January 2020.
+Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress.

 The headbands are full of sensors to directly record the tiny electrical signals produced by the brain’s activities.
-It offers a true user-friendly 7 leads Electroencephalogram (EEG).
+Thus, it offers a true user-friendly 7 leads Electroencephalogram (EEG).